e-oj/grabity/README.md

  > url (required): url to be used

  > returns: object containing title, description and image if found

+ Gets the [og] or [twitter] title, description and image from a url and returns them in an object.
+If [og] and [twitter] tags exist for a property, the [og] tag is given preference.
+The [twitter] tag is selected if an [og] tag does not exist for a property.
+If there is no tag ([og] or [twitter]) for a property, that property is not included in the returned object.

  ```javascript
 let grabity = require("grabity");